 Have you ever had a job interview in Germany?
 I wrote about how I got my permanent full time job in Germany without speaking German in another post.
 It is not easy to find an English speaking job, but it is possible.
-So, in this post, I am going to share with you the interview process in Germany that I went through.
-And also some tips from my side, how you can increase your chances of getting a job.
+So, in this post, I am going to share with you the interview process in Germany, and also some tips on how you can increase your chances of getting a job.

 After I graduated from my master degree in Germany, I applied for a graduate position at an international company.
 I was invited to an assessment center, which lasted for one and a half day.
 Please keep in mind that the interview process can be different in every company.
 I am just sharing with you my experience.
 You may experience a different interview process depending on the companies and positions that you apply for.

 Day One: Get to know the company + Networking chance